msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 1. Plan and design a visual diagram that depicts the infrastructure layout of resources (see "Diagram.JPG" file).

 2. First, deploy the network.yml and network-parameters.json scripts.
-Refer to the guideline below on "How to Spin Up Resources."
+Refer to "How to Spin Up Resources" section below.

 3. Next, deploy the udagram.yml and udagram-parameters.json scripts.
-Refer to the guideline below on "How to Tear Down Resources."
+Refer to "How to Spin Up Resources" section below.

-4. To avoid errors when tearing down resources, delete the application/udagram stack first, followed by the network stack.
+4. To avoid errors when tearing down resources, delete the udagram/application stack first, followed by the network stack.

 # How to Spin Up Resources

-From your IDE terminal, ensure you have permission to execute files in your working directory.
+# From your IDE terminal, ensure you have permission to execute files in your working directory.
 For example, if you are using Visual Studio Code, you might need to run chmod +x runscript.sh to grant execute permission.

 - ./runscript.sh deploy network network.yml network-parameters.json us-east-1
 - ./runscript.sh deploy udagram udagram.yml udagram-parameters.json us-east-1